Search This Blog

 "I don't care where the water goes if it doesn't get into the wine."

-Peter read those lines out and then he gave a little grunt,
+Peter read those lines out, then gave a little grunt,

 I don't care where the beer goes if it doesn't go down my front.